uber-go/tally/README.md

 ## Abstract

 Tally provides a common interface for emitting metrics, while letting you not worry about the velocity of metrics emission.

-By default it buffers counters and gauges at a specified interval but does not buffer timer values.
-This is primarily so timer values can have all their values sampled if desired and if not they can be sampled as histograms.
+By default it buffers counters, gauges and histograms at a specified interval but does not buffer timer values.
+This is primarily so timer values can have all their values sampled if desired and if not they can be sampled as summaries or histograms independently by a reporter.

 ## Structure

 - Scope: Keeps track of metrics, and their common metadata.
-- Metrics: Counters, Gauges, Timers.
+- Metrics: Counters, Gauges, Timers and Histograms.
 - Reporter: Implemented by you.
 Accepts aggregated values from the scope.
 Forwards the aggregated values to your metrics ingestion pipeline.
+  - The reporters already available listed alphabetically are:
+	 - `github.com/uber-go/tally/m3`: Report m3 metrics, timers are not sampled and forwarded directly.
+	 - `github.com/uber-go/tally/multi`: Report to multiple reporters, you can multi-write metrics to other reporters simply.
+	 - `github.com/uber-go/tally/prometheus`: Report prometheus metrics, timers by default are made summaries with an option to make them histograms instead.
+	 - `github.com/uber-go/tally/statsd`: Report statsd metrics, no support for tags.

 ### Acquire a Scope ###
 ```go